Arpita-deb/HR-Tableau-Dashboard/README.md

 9. Calculated Age of Employee by using YEARFRANC() and ROUND() funtions using Birth Date as start date and Hire Date as end date.
 It gave me the age of the employee at the date of hiring.

-To double check the calculation, age during hiring + tenure = age during terminationof service
+To double check the calculation, age during hiring + tenure = age during termination of service

 10. After calculating the age, I've found some employees with an age range of 0 - 14 years.
-Since these ages don't make sense in the context of working professionals.
-I filtered these datapoints out from the dataset.
+Since these ages don't make sense in the context of working professionals, I filtered these datapoints out from the dataset.
 Now the age range of employees is between 15 to 55.

 11. Also the people who have been left are need to be flagged as resigned.
 If there is a term date, it means the employee has resigned and the Resigned column will have a flag T (True).
 If the term date is null it means the employee is still working for the company and thus has not resigned (False).